EffectOrientedProgramming/book/Chapters/03_Monads.md

 In `flatMap`, `f` is called on the contents of the `Success`.
 In `map`, `f` is also called on the contents of the `Success`, and then the result of that call is wrapped in another `Success` object.

+You can also think of a monad as some functions that enable you to separate the steps of a computation from what happens between those steps.

 ## Predefined Monads

 Because the `for` comprehension provides direct support for monads, you might not be surprised to discover that Scala comes with some predefined monads.